openSUSE:Packaging Python

 Subpackages are converted automatically.
 If you have a subpackage %package foo, singlespec will create python3-yourpackage-foo and all the rest from it.

-If you want to prevent this, use %package -n %{name}-foo.
-Or the full name, %package -n python-yourpackage-foo.
+If you want to prevent this, use %package -n %{name}-foo, or use the full name, %package -n python-yourpackage-foo.
 This will ensure that the subpackage will be skipped.

 This also means that packages named %package -n yourpackage-python will not be processed.
 There will be a mechanism for these in the future.